Generic name: esmolol [ ES-moe-lol ]

 severe heart failure;

 pulmonary hypertension (increased pressure inside the blood vessels of the lungs and heart); or

-If possible before you receive esmolol, tell your doctor if you have:
+If possible before you receive esmolol, tell your doctor if you have ever had:

 a heart condition called Prinzmetal's angina;

 asthma, chronic obstructive pulmonary disease (COPD), or other breathing disorder;

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant.

 You should not breast-feed while using this medicine.